malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

-# Examples analysis
+## Examples analysis

-Equipped with a fine selection of useful programs and basic understanding of how to combine them, we will no apply them to analyze real biological data.
+Equipped with a fine selection of useful programs and basic understanding of how to combine them, we will now apply them to analyze real biological data.

 ## Retrieving data

-You have used the tool `wget` above to download the example files.
+You can use the tool `wget` to download files from the web.
 It is very useful, especially, if you want to retrieve large data sets.
 We download the fasta file of the *Salmonella* Thyphimuirum SL1344 chromosome by calling (in this document the URL is split into three lines.
-Please write it in one line in the shell and remove the `\`).
+Please write it in one line in the shell and remove the `\`s).

 ```
 $ wget ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/\